 Any photographs or videos taken by parents, carers and relatives at school productions, sports days or other events are for the enjoyment of individual families.
 They must not be used in any way that could potentially place a child at risk.
 This would include publishing images in any form of print or on the internet including social networking sites.

 We share photographs and videos of school activities with parents on the protected pages of the school’s website.
 Where parents have given school permission, photographs may also be posted on the school’s facebook pages.

 We understand that a parent or carer may not wish their child to be photographed or videoed in this way.
 If this is the case, then please ensure that the annual permission forms are completed accordingly.

 Our work to ensure the safety of all children is governed by a number of policies.
 We have a detailed child protection policy which explains the procedures that the staff must follow in order to protect our children.
 Please our 'Online Safety' page for additional information for parents.

 We support the Government's Prevent Agenda to counter radicalism and extremism.
 All staff have received training in this programme.

 Our school is part of Operation Encompass which is a national scheme that operates jointly between schools and police forces.
 Operation Encompass is the system for reporting to schools, before the start of the next school day, when a child or young person has experienced domestic abuse.

 Our work in school is supported by the NSPCC who provide Pants are Private lesson materials which we use with our KS1 pupils.
 They also visit to work across the school with their 'Speak Out, Stay Safe' presentations and workshops.

 PCSO Nick Jarvis is a regular visitor and leads workshops on a range of topics, including (for example) Stranger Danger, Online Bullying and the Age of Criminal Responsibility

 We also support families by highlighting the availability of Parenting Courses.
-Information about the latest courses running are included in the school's weekly newsletters.
+Information about the latest courses running are included in the school's newsletters.